Presented by Maggie Moore RN, APRN, MSN, Oncology Nurse Practitioner, Mt. Ascutney Hospital

 Wednesday, June 21, 2017, from 10:00 AM – 11:30 AM

 Most people have heard of Hospice Care before but Palliative Care may as well be a foreign word.
 Palliative Care is care that focuses on making someone’s life better by treating symptoms of terminal, chronic, or long-lasting disease or illness.

-Join us for an engaging conversation where you will learn:
+Join us at our assisted living center for an engaging conversation where you will learn:

 - What is Palliative Care?